Once you start your Key Stage 4 studies, your teachers will ask you to start thinking about life after school.

 Grab a prospectus, come to our Open Events, and have a look through this website to see what is on offer for you.

-Our School Liaison Officer at Richard Huish College is Charlotte Sargent.
+Our Head of Recruitment and Admissions at Richard Huish College is Charlotte Sargent.

-Charlotte’s role within the College is to offer advice and guidance to pupils interested in studying at Huish.
+Charlotte’s role within the College includes offering advice and guidance to pupils interested in studying at Huish.

 She is here to support you with: